 Lettuce and Frost Resulting Symptoms

-On occasion, the tips of young leaves are killed outright or the frost damages the edges, resulting in thickening of the leaf tissue.
-Any damage to lettuce due to frost should be removed or they will begin to decay, causing the entire head to become inedible.
+On occasion, the tips of young leaves are killed outright or frost damages the edges, resulting in thickening of the leaf tissue.
+Any damage to lettuce due to frost should be removed or the plants will begin to decay and become inedible.

 Lettuce and Frost Protection

-Lettuce is tolerant of cold temperatures for short periods of time, although the plants’ growth will slow down.
-To protect lettuce in frost prone areas, plant romaine or butterhead lettuce since they are the most tolerant of cold temperatures.
-If you already have a variety of lettuces growing, pick other types prior to the romaine and butterhead if you are concerned about imminent frost.
+Lettuce is tolerant of cold temperatures for short periods of time, although growth will slow down.
+To protect lettuce in frost prone areas, plant romaine or butterhead lettuce, which are the most cold-tolerant.

-When frost warnings are reported on the weather forecast, cover the garden with sheets or towels to engender some protection.
-This will help in the short term, but if prolonged frost is due, the life of your lettuce is likely in jeopardy.
+When frost is predicted, cover the garden with sheets or towels to provide some protection.
+This will help in the short term, but if prolonged frost is due, your lettuce is likely in jeopardy.

 Finally, outdoor freezes may not be the only concern for lettuce and frost.
 Frosty conditions in your refrigerator will definitely damage the tender lettuce greens, leaving you with a slimy mess.
-Obviously, do not put lettuce in the freezer and adjust the setting of your fridge if it is prone to frosting up.
+Obviously, don’t put lettuce in the freezer.
+Adjust the setting of your fridge if it is prone to frosting up.